Hypoactive sexual desire disorder: General

+Some critics of hypoactive sexual desire disorder have described it as ego-dystonic asexuality in some cases, pointing out that it pathologizes a lack of sexual desire.
+An asexual person may experience distress due to allonormativity, potentially meeting the distress condition for diagnosis.
+Unnecessarily medicating asexual people for HSDD could be described as conversion therapy, so the individual needs to be prompted to examine the cause of their distress.

 NICE (UK) assessment

 Hypoactive sexual desire disorder is not recognized as a disorder by the National Institute for Health and Care Excellence for the British National Health Service, with the judgement based on an article in the Journal of Medical Ethics that "Hypoactive sexual desire disorder is a typical example of a condition that was sponsored by industry to prepare the market for a specific treatment".

 DSM-IV criteria

 Prior to the publication of the DSM-5, the DSM-IV criteria were criticized on several grounds.
 It was suggested that a duration criterion should be added because lack of interest in sex over the past month is significantly more common than lack of interest lasting six months.
 Similarly, a frequency criterion (i.e., the symptoms of low desire be present in 75% or more of sexual encounters) has been suggested.

 The current framework for HSDD is based on a linear model of human sexual response, developed by Masters and Johnson and modified by Kaplan consisting of desire, arousal, orgasm.
 The sexual dysfunctions in the DSM are based around problems at any one or more of these stages.
 Many of the criticisms of the DSM-IV framework for sexual dysfunction in general, and HSDD in particular, claimed that this model ignored the differences between male and female sexuality.
 Several criticisms were based on the inadequacy of the DSM-IV framework for dealing with females' sexual problems.